Public Transit

 Regular transit fares still apply, however it is free to download and book rides with the app!

 - Using the Blaise App.
-Download the app for free on your smartphone or tablet with iOS or Android
+Download the app for free on your smartphone or tablet with iOS or Android.

-- Online on the Blaise website
+- Online via the Blaise website.

 - By phone at 705-446-1196